isomerpages/csc-corp/_who-we-are/Organisation Structure.md

 		<p class="Accordion-Paragraph">Steward and advance public policy through research and training programmes, with emphasis on the areas of governance, public economics and social policy.</p>
 	</details>
 	<details><summary>Institute of Leadership and Organisation Development</summary>
-		<p class="Accordian-Paragraph">Develop leadership and organisation development (OD) capabilities through research, training and consultancy, so as to enable sustainable change and transformation in the Public Service.</p></details>
+		<p class="Accordion-Paragraph">Develop leadership and organisation development (OD) capabilities through research, training and consultancy, so as to enable sustainable change and transformation in the Public Service.</p></details>
-	<details><summary>Institute of Public Administration and Management</summary><p class="Accordian-Paragraph">Build capabilities in the areas of service management and delivery, strategic human resource management, public finance and law, public service foundational competencies and enforcement practices.
+	<details><summary>Institute of Public Administration and Management</summary><p class="Accordion-Paragraph">Build capabilities in the areas of service management and delivery, strategic human resource management, public finance and law, public service foundational competencies and enforcement practices.
 		</p>
 	</details>
 	<details>